-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, La Grande is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, La Grande isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in La Grande are a mix of both white- and blue-collar jobs.
 Overall, La Grande is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in La Grande who work in office and administrative support (15.48%), sales jobs (10.31%), and personal care services (6.60%).

 The per capita income in La Grande in 2010 was $23,428, which is upper middle income relative to Oregon, and middle income relative to the rest of the US.
 This equates to an annual income of $93,712 for a family of four.
 However, La Grande contains both very wealthy and poor people as well.

 The people who call La Grande home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of La Grande residents report their race to be White, followed by Native Hawaiian.
 Important ancestries of people in La Grande include English, Irish, French , and Scottish.